 When starting a garden, one of the top pieces of advice is to invest in soil that is nutrient-rich and well-drained.
 Achieve this just-right blend by mixing 3 inches of Miracle-Gro® All Purpose Garden Soil into the top 6 to 8 inches of existing soil if you're planning to plant in the ground.
-If you're planting in a raised bed, use a 50-50 blend of garden soil and Miracle-Gro® Potting Mix.
+If you're planting in a raised bed, use Miracle-Gro® Raised Bed Soil, which is the perfect weight and texture for raised bed growing.

 Knowing your "hardiness zone" can help you choose the best plants.
 Simply put, it describes the coldest place a plant can grow.
 The higher the zone number, the warmer the climate.
 So if a plant is "hardy to zone 4" and you garden in zone 5, that plant will survive in your yard.
 If, however, you're in zone 3, it's too cold to grow that particular plant.
 Find out your hardiness zone.

 Planting too early (or late) in the season can spell disaster for your garden.
 You need to know the last average spring frost date for your area so you don't accidentally kill plants by putting them out prematurely.
 It's also good to know your first average fall frost date so that you get your plants harvested or moved indoors before late-season cold damages them.
 Discover the average first and last frost dates for your area.

 Apply a layer of mulch that's 2 to 3 inches deep around each plant.
 This will help reduce weeds by blocking out the sun, and reduce moisture loss through evaporation, so you have to water less.
 For a polished look, put down a layer of Scotts® bagged mulch.
 Or, you can put down straw, shredded leaves, pine straw, or some other locally available material.